zinggAI/zingg/docs/running/databricks.md

 1. Configure databricks connect 11.3 and create correspoding workspace/cluster
 https://docs.databricks.com/dev-tools/databricks-connect-legacy.html

+Ensure to run databricks-connect configure

 2. Set env variable ZINGG_HOME to the path where latest zingg release jar is e.g. location of zingg-0.3.5-SNAPSHOT.jar

 4. Set env variable DATA_BRICKS_CONNECT to Y

 5. pip install zingg

-6. Now run zingg using the shell script with --run option, SPARK session would be made remotely to data bricks and job would run on your databricks environment https://docs.zingg.ai/zingg/stepbystep/zingg-command-line
+6. Now run zingg using the shell script with -run-databricks option, SPARK session would be made remotely to data bricks and job would run on your databricks environment e.g. ./scripts/zingg.sh --run-databricks test/InMemPipeDataBricks.py

+More details on how command line works:

+https://docs.zingg.ai/zingg/stepbystep/zingg-command-line

 # Running on Databricks